CV and Background

 a.
 Freelance Journalist.
 1994 – current.
 David has provided feature articles to newspapers, magazines and websites on a freelance basis as well as holding permanent contracts for content provision and performing the role of consulting editor.

 b.
 Contributor and editor, Small Farms Magazine.
-1998 – 2016 David has contributed to every issue of the magazine since its inception in 1998 and still contributes to the magazine monthly.
+1998 – 2017 David contributed to every issue of the magazine since its inception in 1998 and its sale to a larger media organisation in 2017.
 Except for a short break in 2004 to focus on another project, he was the editor between 2002 and 2015.
 His duties as editor included:-

 (1) Editing contributors’ articles.
 Receiving contributions from a network of freelance writers, selecting and editing articles for publication